christheblog/dataflow/README.md

 ### Ports (Actor-like)

 A port works like an actor.
-The mailbox is just a stream of dataflow variable.
+The mailbox is just a stream.
+Sending a message to the port is equivalent to appending a new value to the stream.
+The receiver is just looping, attempting to read the unbound variable in a thread until it is becomes bound.

 A port is designed to work with multiple senders and one receiver.
-Receiving is a blocking operation, when sending is asynchronous.
+Receiving is a blocking operation as the receiver attempt to read an unbound variable.
+Sending to a port is asynchronous.

 ```scala
 import Port._